 Q: How do I know if I created a “My Iowa PLB” account?

 A: If an individual is unsure or if they forgot if they have created a "My Iowa PLB" account, please contact Commission staff at email@example.com or (515) 725-9022, Ext.
 8, as there should only be one account/login per user.
 Your username for “My Iowa PLB” will be the e-mail address that you used for your initial login, unless it has since been changed by Commission staff.
-As a general rule, anyone that would have had to renew their license in 2017 or 2018, were licensed after September 11, 2017, or submitted a transfer request or any other type of request with the Commission after September 11, 2017, should have a "My Iowa PLB" account already created.
+As a general rule, anyone that has an active or inactive salesperson or broker license, should have a "My Iowa PLB" account already created.

 Q: How do I reset my password for my "My Iowa PLB" login?

 A: At the bottom of your login link select "Forgot Your Password?"
 You will be asked for your username, which is the e-mail address originally used to set up your account (if Commission staff has not changed it pursuant to your request).
 Click "Submit".
 You will receive an e-mail from firstname.lastname@example.org with a link that you must click on.
 Enter and confirm your new password and then select "Change Password".
 You will then be logged into your "My Iowa PLB" home.
 Please review this document for screen shots of this process.

 Note: You will want to add email@example.com and firstname.lastname@example.org to your contacts to avoid e-mails from My Iowa PLB being delivered to your spam folder.